The Seven Rays of Divine Manifestation

 Description of the Seven Rays

-We will now discuss the various characteristics of the Seven Rays.
-It is important to know that, though brief, each is a description of a soul type.
-In truth, the Seven Rays condition all levels of human existence, including the various aspects of one’s personality (lower-self).
-In fact, all of the rays condition each of us.
+To begin, it is important to know that, though brief, each of the Seven Rays (noted below) is descriptive of a soul type.
+Yet, in a wider sense, the Seven Rays condition all levels of human existence, including the various aspects of one’s personality (lower-self).
+Indeed, all of the rays condition each of us.
 Ray differences between people are related to the vehicle of consciousness that a ray is working through.
 For example, a particular ray may condition an individual’s emotional nature.
 Yet, for another person that same ray may instead condition the mental body of his/her personality.
 Nonetheless, for the purpose of introducing the Seven Rays, describing them from the perspective of the soul seems most fitting.

 Ray 1 – The Ray of Divine Will and Purpose

-The intention of this Ray is to reveal the Purpose of Divinity within the human kingdom.
+The intention of this ray is to reveal the Purpose of Divinity within the human kingdom.
 All life is evolving, and it is the objective of this Ray to supply the power and direction to this evolutionary movement.
 Therefore, the function of the First Ray Soul is to express the power of divine purpose through loving strength and one-pointed vision.
 Its role is to shatter those forms that no longer adequately express the Love of God.
-In the ancient records, this great ray was called The Lightning which Annihilates, for it liberates Divine Life from outworn modes of outer expression.
-And, by so doing, frees Life so that it may seek new forms through which to express itself more radiantly.
+In the ancient records, this ray was called The Lightning which Annihilates, for it frees life from outworn modes of expression.
+It seeks to liberate humanity as a prelude to building new societal forms through which to express ourselves more radiantly.

 Ray 2 – The Ray of Love and Wisdom